-How to Apply for LIHEAP Assistance
+Learn How to Apply for LIHEAP Assistance

-On your online LIHEAP application, you should provide information about your income sources.
-This can include what was on your most recent paychecks, how often you work and contact information for your employer.
-You will also be asked about how much you pay in rent, energy and other bills to determine your financial need.
-The level of detail required can vary from state to state, with some requiring a breakdown of income sources and others requiring more general information.
-Once you complete the application, you should be able to submit it online.
-You may be required to verify additional information by mail or in person, depending on your state.
+On your online LIHEAP application, you need to also share information about your income sources, which includes your most recent paychecks, details like how often you work and contact information for your employer.
+You will also be asked about how much you pay in rent, energy and other bills to decide how much help you need.
+The level of detail required is different between states: some will as for a breakdown of your income sources while others may need more general information.
+Once you complete the application, you can submit it online.
+You may need to verify additional information by mail or in person, depending on the state. you live in.

 Download our comprehensive guide to learn more about the HEAP application process.

-Apply by Mail
+Find Out How to Apply by Mail

-Apply in Person
+Find Out How to Apply in Person

-Arrive at your appointment on time to complete the fuel assistance application.
+Arrive at your appointment with time to complete the fuel assistance application.
 Bring all your necessary documents with you to the appointment, as well as any household members that are required.
 Depending on your state’s process, it may take more than one visit to complete the application process.